OyegunsenJoshua/Fashion-Sale-Analysis/README.md

 The aim of my Analysis on this project is to analyze this fashion store's database to identify patterns,trends, and insights that can inform business growth and decison.

 # Data Sources
--E -Commerce Data: The primary deta set used for this survey "Retaial-SuperStore" file, contains detailed information of a store's overall actvity in the United States of America.
+- E - Commerce Data: The primary deta set used for this survey "Retaial-SuperStore" file, contains detailed information of a store's overall actvity in the United States of America.

 # Tools
 The following tools helped in carrying out this health survey successfully.